A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Conclusion

 \section{Conclusion}

-This article presents the first comprehensive survey on the progress of dialogue summarization.
-We thoroughly summarize the existing works, highlight their challenges and provide leaderboards.
+This article presents the first comprehensive survey on the progress of dialogue summarization carefully and widely.
+We thoroughly summarize the existing works, which cover various domains and highlight their challenges respectively.
+Besides, we summarize currently available datasets and organize two leaderboards.
 Furthermore, we shed light on some new trends in this research field.
 We hope this survey can facilitate the research of the dialogue summarization.